 Investors, generally, tend to support companies which are run by a team than those who run solo.
 They trust companies with multiple founders and are likely to fund them more easily.
 So it is best to get a co-founder or co-founders by your side if you want to make the funding process smoother.

 You don’t want your company to run like a dictatorship, where every decision you take is the final call.
-Of course you would have advisors, but a co-founder is your partner.
+Of course, you would have advisors, but a co-founder is your partner.
 Not only would a co-founder act as a sounding board for all your thoughts, but also actively aid in making the final decisions.
 You will come up with more ideas through brainstorming and also will be better equipped to seal the loopholes in those ideas by questioning each others’ ideas.
 That’s how startups end up developing a solid backbone.
-At the end of the day, difference in opinion can be healthy and can help in seeing the larger picture if the end-goal in sight remains the same.
+At the end of the day, a difference of opinion can be healthy and can help in seeing the larger picture if the end-goal in sight remains the same.

 Division of Responsibility